Ever bagged yourself a chest of gems on Duolingo?

 Whenever you run out of hearts, you’ll get an option to restore your hearts to their maximum capacity, allowing you to dive back into your lesson tree.

-This one only applies if you’re a non-Plus member.
+This one only applies if you’re a non-Super member.

 If you’re a free member, you’ll have to pay 100 gems in order to tackle the legendary levels.